blalond/send-and-archive/README.md

 ## Features

-- **Toolbar Button**: Adds a "Send and Archive" button to the compose window toolbar (only visible in reply/forward windows)
+- **Toolbar Button**: Adds a "Send and Archive" button to the compose window toolbar (only enabled when conditions are met)
 - **Keyboard Shortcut**: Use `Ctrl+Shift+S` to quickly send and archive
 - **Smart Archiving**: Only works when replying to or forwarding messages (button disabled for new messages)
+- **Proactive Checking**: Button is automatically disabled if no archive folder is configured
 - **Native Integration**: Uses Thunderbird's built-in archive functionality that respects your archive settings
 - **Configurable Notifications**: Enable or disable success notifications via the options page
 - **Error Handling**: Only archives if the send operation succeeds